Disneyland Resort Planning Guide

-- Desert Palms Hotel and Suites: Just down the street from the Disneyland® Resort entrance is the Desert Palms Hotel and Suites.
+- Desert Palms Hotel and Suites: Just down the street from the Disneyland Resort entrance is the Desert Palms Hotel and Suites.
 It is a Good Neighbor Hotel and one of our favorites to stay at.
 It includes free breakfast, free internet, and free parking.
 This is hard to beat!
 Of course because of its location you can walk to and from the hotel to the parks.
 Across the street is a Walgreens and a Rite-aid.
+Book Now >

-- Anabella Hotel: This Spanish-style hotel really brings out what Anaheim used to be.
+- Anaheim Majestic Garden Hotel: This Spanish-style hotel really brings out what Anaheim used to be.
 If features great pools, a nice restaurant, free internet, and several dining options nearby.
-The rooms are clean and spacious and it's just a walk across the street and down the block to Downtown Disney® District.
-You will have to pay for parking but you can get free breakfast for 2 when you book using our special link.
+The rooms are clean and spacious and it’s just a walk across the street and down the block to Downtown Disney® District.
+Book Now >

 Of course there are several other hotels nearby that are sure to meet your needs if these don’t.
 If you decide you want to stay on-property at The Hotels of the Disneyland® Resort you’ll have 3 amazing options!